 As part of my recovery from my TIA, they sent me some nutritional information.
 One specialist featured spoke about substituting non-fat yogurt for mayonnaise or cream in recipes.

 I began to experiment with yogurt as a salad dressing base.
 At first, the idea was appalling.
 I couldn’t imagine yogurt tasting good over salad.
 However, by the time you doctor it up into a dressing, it truly does transform into a tasty way to dress up a salad or sandwich.
+Adding the cilantro gives this salad dressing a fresh and tasty twist!

 A Mexican-inspired dressing